 How can I apply for a place?

 You can apply for a place by contacting the pre school directly.
-If you are applying for a free childcare place you may have to register your child well in advance as many childcare providers operate waiting lists.
+If you are applying for a funded childcare place you may have to register your child well in advance as many childcare providers operate waiting lists.

 You can search for pre school playgroups in your area in our Childcare finder.